forestgrape/coronavirus/index.md

 ## Updates
-- 5.10. moved from literal single page (previously all content in index.md) to multi-page.
+- 5.10. moved from literal single page (all content in index.md) to multi-page.
 Pages including short description are in the in the [content](#content).
     > Even though I liked the single page version since nearly everything is connect anyways, multi-page is easier to manage and I try to make the pages self-contained.
 - 21.9. new section [Backtracing the Natural Habitat of Sars-CoV-1/2](#backtrace-habitat)
 - 30.7.
 Updates and corrections across the page in work/in the process of writing down: